 Although international travel may enrich the life of an individual, not all international experiences are equally valid as additions to a student’s curriculum.
 The ideal paradigm provides the student with the opportunity to either enroll for a semester in a foreign university or program (full immersion: living, studying, and working in a foreign culture), or through an APU affiliation with another university, thereby creating an academic instructional integration of courses, lectures, and extracurricular activities for all or part of a semester (partial immersion).
 Many students, however, are not able to include a full semester abroad program while completing their undergraduate studies due to financial limitations, academic major, extracurricular aspirations, and other considerations.
 Therefore, short-term study abroad programs of three to six weeks are worthy of consideration and are provided by various departments of the university.

 An international study experience should be thoughtfully integrated into a student’s total instructional program and major, therefore should be considered in consultation with the student’s academic advisor and the director of the Center for Global Learning and Engagement.

 Generally, seniors are not permitted to study abroad in their last semester.
-Seniors who desire to study abroad in their final semester are required to submit a petition to the Center for Global Learning & Engagement and satisfactorily complete the Undergraduate Graduation Application (PDF) prior to applying for an off-campus program.
+Seniors who desire to study abroad in their final semester are required to submit a petition to the Center for Global Learning and Engagement and satisfactorily complete the Undergraduate Graduation Application (PDF) prior to applying for an off-campus program.